 View our demographics

-The Australian Bureau of Statistics (ABS) census data from 2016 is available for use by our community, community groups, investors, businesses, students and other people interested in effectively planning for the future.
+The Australian Bureau of Statistics (ABS) Census data from 2021 is now available for use by our community, local service providers, community groups and anyone else interested in effectively planning for the future.

-• Social Atlas: Maps that show how particular population groups are distributed across the City
+• Social Atlas: Maps that show how particular population groups are distributed across the municipality.

-The Manningham population and household forecasts highlight the factors driving population change in the community and how the population, age structure and household types will change each year between 2016 and 2036.
-Forecasts are available for each year from 2011 to 2036.
+The Manningham population and household forecasts highlight the factors driving population change in the community and how the population, age structure, and household types will change each year between 2021 and 2036.

 Demographic information for Manningham